1988 TOPPS BASEBALL CARDS VALUE FULL SET

 For sealed wax boxes or factory sets still in their original packaging, expect values to be considerably higher than a built set.
 An unopened 1988 Topps wax box in top condition could be worth $1,500-3,000 today, with some especially well-preserved examples selling for over $5,000.
 You’d be extremely lucky to encounter a factory set still sealed in the original factory wrapper, but those that surface command prices well into the 5-figure range or higher.

-Read also: TOPPS BASEBALL CARDS THAT ARE WORTH MONEY
+Read also: BASEBALL CARDS YAKIMA

 When thinkinglong-term, the 1988 Topps set only stands to appreciate further as collectors from that era reach peak spendingpowerand nostalgia takes hold with younger generations.
 Sets from the late 1980s are recognized as the last of the “true” vintage pre-box break era.
 And while production numbers were high, interestanddemand continues growing each year.
 For investors, assemblingandholding a 1988 Topps set graded well makes for a sound portfolio piece.